 - Device and Location Insights

-If you notice that a large percentage of your audience opens emails on mobile, optimize your design and layout for mobile-first.
-Location data can also help you personalize content for different time zones or tailor offers that are geographically relevant.
+If you notice that a large percentage of your audience opens emails on mobile, optimise your design and layout for mobile-first.
+Location data can also help you personalise content for different time zones or tailor offers that are geographically relevant.

 - Heatmaps and Scroll Tracking